 The natural beauty of the island attracts many visitors, but the people and the culture offer as much diversity as the land.
-Locals are incredibly proud of their Manx roots and in many areas of the island, particularly around the ancient capital, Castletown, and Peel, you'll be reminded of the strong Celtic and Viking history.
+Locals are incredibly proud of their Manx roots.
+In many areas of the island, particularly around Peel and the ancient capital of Castletown, you'll be reminded of the strong Celtic and Viking history.

 Locals love to make the most of the beautiful landscape by keeping as active as possible.
-There is no shortage of activities available for families, friends and couples, from scenic walks to shipwreck dives, or whale watching to mountain biking, there is something for everyone.
+There is no shortage of activities available for families, friends and couples.
+From scenic walks to shipwreck dives, or whale watching to mountain biking, there is something for everyone on this special Island.

 The motor racing history is of course what the Island is renowned for around the world, with the Isle of Man TT, the Festival of Motorcycling and several rally events attracting thousands of visitors every year.
 Experiencing the rush of these events is an amazing addition to any trip.

 Whilst Motorsport is hugely popular, other cultural attractions, particularly in the capital of Douglas, are must-visits.
-The Gaiety Theatre, which was built in 1899 by Frank Matchan, is located in the centre of Douglas Promenade and hosts plays, musicals, concerts and comedy shows all year-round.
+The Gaiety Theatre, built in 1899 by Frank Matcham, is located in the centre of Douglas Promenade and hosts plays, musicals, concerts and comedy shows all year-round.

-Just a short walk from the theatre is Sayle Gallery, which has a stunning range of art and exhibitions, with the featured artist frequently available on site and available to talk about their work.
+Just a short walk from the theatre is Sayle Gallery.
+Sayle Gallery has a stunning range of art and exhibitions, and as an added treat, the featured artists are frequently on site and available to talk about their work.
 The gallery also plays a part in the island's first and only festival of visual arts, which has been a huge success over the last six years.

-Great food and drink is part and parcel of island life, with Douglas boasting several high-class restaurants including Tanroagan, providing the best fresh fish, and 14North, which uses the finest local produce.
+Great food and drink is part and parcel of island life, with Douglas boasting several high-class restaurants including Tanroagan, providing the best fresh fish, and 14North, which sources the finest local ingredients.
 The Hooded Ram Brewery Bar also provides an all-around Isle of Man experience with award-winning ales and more fantastic food.

-Maybe it's time to explore the Isle of Man for a short visit or perhaps on a more permanent base?
-Then why not get in touch with Visit IOM for both travel and accommodation bookings to the Island?
+Come explore the Isle of Man for yourself.
+Whether you want to come for a long weekend or give full-time Island life a try, get in touch with Visit IOM for both travel and accommodation bookings.